 Anxiety and sleeping disorders are also common additional problems associated with ADHD, which can make the struggle all the more difficult for people diagnosed with the disorder.
 ADHD may also overlap and intertwine with other learning challenges.

 Whytecliff offers the BC Ministry of Education accredited curriculum leading to a British Columbia Certificate of Graduation.
-Whytecliff also incorporates the new BC curriculum’s intellectual, personal, and social-emotional proficiencies, with a special emphasis on youth development as well as positive mental health and wellness.
+Whytecliff also incorporates the new BC Curriculum’s intellectual, personal, and social-emotional proficiencies, with a special emphasis on youth development as well as positive mental health and wellness.
 For children diagnosed with ADHD, Whytecliff adapts and modifies course materials and other aspects of learning to work in concert with each child’s unique strengths and talents as well as their particular learning needs.
-Our curriculum, which interweaves learning with a supportive therapeutic approach, is specifically tailored for each child.
-Rather than seeking to control ADHD we pursue gentle approaches to increase attentional focus and self-regulation and take each child’s energy and re-direct it in productive ways.
+Our curriculum, which interweaves learning with a therapeutic approach to support, is specifically tailored for each child.
+Rather than seeking to control ADHD we pursue gentle approaches to increase attentional focus and self-regulation and take each child’s energy and focus it in productive ways.

 Central to children’s success is putting each child at the center of their own learning, through “self-paced” and “self-directed” learning.
 At Whytecliff, each child determines their own specific goals and what individual course to begin working on; this approach improves time and energy management skills (self-regulation) while decreasing frustration-related challenges.